chinapedia/wikipedia.abstract.en/Page/Kurds.md

 Women

-YPJ_fighters_shake_hands_with_one_another.jpg's female fighters in Syria]] In general, Kurdish women's rights and equality have improved in the 20th and 21st century due to progressive movements within Kurdish society.
+'s female fighters in Syria]] In general, Kurdish women's rights and equality have improved in the 20th and 21st century due to progressive movements within Kurdish society.
 However, despite the progress, Kurdish and international women's rights organizations still report problems related to gender equality, forced marriages, honor killings and in Iraqi Kurdistan also female genital mutilation (FGM).[278]

 Folklore and mythology

-Vulpes_vulpes_at_Eshel_HaNasi4,_israel.jpg; a widely recurring character in Kurdish tales]]
+; a widely recurring character in Kurdish tales]]

 The Kurds possess a rich tradition of folklore, which, until recent times, was largely transmitted by speech or song, from one generation to the next.
 Although some of the Kurdish writers' stories were well known throughout Kurdistan; most of the stories told and sung were only written down in the 20th and 21st century.
 Many of these are, allegedly, centuries old.